Kamran-Afzali/Kamran-Afzali.github.io/_posts/gRain.md

 pFinding(chest.grain.ev)
 ```

 Evidence propagation updates all probability distributions throughout the network, providing posterior marginals that reflect the observed information.
 The `pFinding` function computes the probability of the evidence configuration, which proves useful for model comparison and diagnostic purposes.
+However, practitioners should remember that very low evidence probabilities might indicate model misspecification rather than rare events.

 ### Learning from Data

-Beyond manual specification, gRain supports learning network parameters from data.
-This capability bridges the gap between theoretical models and empirical observations:
+Beyond manual specification, gRain supports learning network parameters from data, though this capability comes with important caveats:

 ```r
 # Load example dataset